Ramsey County Board approves lease to turn Bethesda Hospital into homeless shelter

 On Monday, the Minnesota Nurses Association expressed its displeasure about the hospital closure and delivered a list of demands to the County Board, including adequate security for the neighborhood.

-“Fairview’s commitment to the health of Ramsey County remains strong,” according to a statement released by Fairview.
+“Fairview’s commitment to the health of Ramsey County remains strong,” Fairview said in a statement.
 “Our dedicated COVID-19 care center, currently located within Bethesda Hospital, will move to nearby St. Joseph’s Hospital and will house our COVID-19 cohorting care for as long as community need requires.”

-Fairview said that St. Joseph’s will continue to house its existing mental health inpatient beds, and that it would continue to serve the east metro area through St. John’s Hospital in Maplewood, Woodwinds Hospital in Woodbury and in several clinics and programs in St. Paul and around the east metro.
+Fairview said that St. Joseph’s will continue to house its mental health inpatient beds and that it will continue to serve the east metro area through St. John’s Hospital in Maplewood, Woodwinds Hospital in Woodbury and in several clinics and programs in St. Paul and around the east metro.